liberostelios/NetTopologySuite.IO.Dwg/README.md

 Some additional funtionality in this fork is:
 * Ability to read BlockReferences as Features
 * Ability to read DBText/MText as Features

+Depends on:
+* ObjectARX 2012
+* NetTopologySuite
+* GeoAPI

+Using .NET Framework 4.0